GaganaBShetty/ip/README.md

 Description:A grayscale (or graylevel) image is simply one in which the only colors are shades of gray.
 The reason for differentiating such images from any other sort of color image is that less information needs to be provided for each pixel.

+BW = im2bw(I,level) converts the grayscale image I to binary image BW, by replacing all pixels in the input image with luminance greater than level with the value 1 (white) and replacing all other pixels with the value 0 (black).

+This range is relative to the signal levels possible for the image's class.
+Therefore, a level value of 0.5 corresponds to an intensity value halfway between the minimum and maximum value of the class

 import cv2
 img = cv2.imread("BRUSH.jpg")